 Priscilla teaches the subtle nuances of color theory regarding Japanese quilts and how to achieve the excellent work of Japanese stem making.

-Pricilla continues teaching Yoko´s tips while making for beautiful inside pocket.
+Priscilla continues teaching Yoko's tips while making a beautiful fully-lined inside pocket.